-The patient initially declined surgical treatment and presented two months later with complete neurologic dysfunction infected grade IV mid-sacral decubitus ulcer and septicaemia.
-He had wound debridement and broad-spectrum intravenous antibiotic therapy.
-Following resolution of sepsis a month later, he had T8-T10 laminectomies and gross total tumor excision (Fig. 3).
+The patient initially declined surgical treatment and presented two months later with paraplegia, complete loss of sensation in the lower limbs, bisphincteric incontinence, infected grade IV midsacral decubitus ulcer and systemic evidence of sepsis.
+He had wound debridement and broadspectrum intravenous antibiotic therapy.
+Following resolution of sepsis a month later, he had a T8-T10 laminectomies and gross total tumour excision (Fig. 3).
 Histology revealed a haemangioblastoma (Fig. 4).
-He made no neurologic gains postoperatively and was discharged home after five months of hospitalisation following healing of his pressure sore.
-However, he was readmitted three months later due to multiple bed sores (including a grade IV recurrent infected mid-sacral pressure ulcer) and septic shock.
-There was repetitive faecalsoilage of the ischial component of the bedsores with waxing and waning systemic sepsis throughout his hospitalization.
+He made no neurologic gains post-operatively and was discharged home after five months of hospitalisation following healing of his pressure sore.
+He was however readmitted three months later due to multiple bed sores (including a grade IV recurrent infected mid-sacral pressure ulcer) and septic shock.
+There was repetitive faecal soilage of the ischial component of the bedsores with waxing and waning systemic sepsis throughout his hospitalisation.
 The patient refused a colostomy.
-He developed multiorgan dysfunction terminally and died nine months postoperatively.
+He developed multiple-organ dysfunction terminally and died nine months post-operatively.

-Figure 3: Intraoperative photograph of the second patient after T8-T10 laminectomies and a durotomy.
-Note the purplish discoloration of the spinal cord at the site of the tumour (black arrow).
-The white arrow is on the dural edge and the black arrow heads on the cord proximal and distal to the lesion.
+Fig. 3: Intraoperative photograph of the second patient after T8-T10 laminectomies and a durotomy.
+Note the purplish discoloration of the spinal cord at the site of the tumour (lower arrow).
+The upper arrow is on the dural edge and the arrow heads are on the cord proximal and distal to the lesion.